 The Give Kids A Smile program is a year-round program which integrates the School of Dentistry into the community.
 It includes a school-based tooth brushing program, fluoride varnish program, dental sealant program, and a dental voucher program for families who lack dental insurance.
 Read more about the program.

 Healthy Smiles is a school-based prevention program that provides dental sealants, fluoride varnish and classroom education to children in 10 low-income elementary schools in Omaha Public Schools.
 Dental students and dental hygiene students with Iowa Western Community College provide services to over 1,400 children annually in grades pre-kindergarten through sixth grade.
+Learn more about the impact and outcomes of the Healthy Smiles Program.

 Dental Care Coordination is available for families whose children are identified as having unmet dental needs.
 A dental care coordinator at Creighton School of Dentistry assists parents in reducing barriers to care such as transportation and language needs to connect them with a dental home.